 For more on how a plant-based diet benefits heart health and what foods to eat to beat heart disease, check out our article.

 Type 2 Diabetes

-Replacing animal protein with plant protein has a profound positive effect on people with type 2 diabetes.
+Replacing animal protein with plant protein has a profoundly positive effect on people with type 2 diabetes.
 When researchers reviewed and analyzed the data from 13 randomized controlled trials, they found a decrease in three important markers of diabetic severity — hemoglobin A1c, fasting glucose, and fasting insulin — when switching from animal protein to plant protein.

 Dr. Neal Barnard also conducted a study on the effects of a low-fat vegan diet on people living with type 2 diabetes.
 He showed that eating this way improved weight loss, blood sugar control, and triglyceride levels compared to the diet recommended by the American Diabetic Association.